 Subscribe [subscriber] to __ mailing list, when they click a link in __ email, and it must be _your thank you page's_ link.

-Now that we have the subscriber who wants to stay added back to the main list, we'll need to set up a condition to remove them from the re-engagement campaign when they click on the same link.
+Now that we have the subscriber who wants to stay added back to the main list and tagged, we'll need to set up a condition to remove them from the re-engagement campaign when they click on the same link.